Dylan-vong/COMP3100Project/README.md

   - System Overview
   - Design
   - Implementation
 - Stage 2 - Design and implement new scheduling algorithms that will be compared to other algorithms such as First-Fit (FF), Best-Fit (BF), Worst-Fit (WF), and First-Capable (FC).
+This new scheduling algorithm aims to optimise the average turnaround time whilst not sacrificing the performance of any other metrics (i.e., average waiting time, total cost, etc).
+Another five page report will be included in this stage documenting:
+  -  Problem Definition
+  -  Algorithm Description
+  -  Implementation
+  -  Evaluation